Thursday, October 30, 2008

 Camping

-That is my remembrances of these past two weeks plus snails, poppies, durids, Americans, Old Glory, Betrix Potter, Ian Stephanson, Licorace Allsorts, wasps and etc.
+That is my remembrances of these past two weeks plus snails, poppies, druids, Americans, Old Glory, Beatrix Potter, Ian Stephenson, Licorice Allsorts, wasps and etc.

 Note: